inrupt/solid-client-js/e2e/browser/test/README.md

 The system under test is a small NextJS app enabling basic interactions with the Pod.
 One thing to note is that its dependency on solid-client should be on the code _inside this repository_, rather than fetched from npm.
-This means that you will first need to run `npm run build` at the root of this repository, followed by `npm run test:e2e:browser:build`.
+This means that you will first need to run `npm run build` at the root of this repository.
+The app is an npm workspace of this repository, so `npm ci` at the root installs its dependencies too.
 You may run the app manually with `npm run dev` from the `../test-app` directory.

 ## The test code